va1ery/CodeFirst/README.md

 # CodeFirst
-Here is the video https://youtu.be/eFLAdr6NZJU
+Here is the videos https://youtu.be/eFLAdr6NZJU , https://youtu.be/gnpdBsZW-6w